Schemex: Discovering Structural Abstractions from Examples: Schemex System

-Sam notices that the “Specific Population” attribute feels too vague for her needs.
-She hovers over the label, edits it to “Focal Community,” and sees the change instantly reflected in the interface.
-She leaves other attributes unchanged, appreciating that the system allows lightweight edits.
-This process keeps abstractions tightly connected to evidence (DG1) while preserving Sam’s ability to refine them interactively (DG4).
+Sam notices that the \textit{``Specific Population''} attribute feels too vague for their needs.
+They hover over the label, edit it to \textit{``Focal Community,''} and see the change instantly reflected in the interface.
+They leave other attributes unchanged, appreciating that the system allows lightweight edits.
+This process keeps abstractions tightly connected to evidence (DG1) while preserving Sam's ability to refine them interactively (DG4).